Melissa Lawson

 Melissa Ann Lawson (born April 10, 1976) is an American country music singer.
 On August 4, 2008, she was declared the winner of the television program Nashville Star, a country music singing competition which aired on NBC.
 Signed to Warner Bros.
 Records Nashville, she released her debut single "What If It All Goes Right" that year, and charted on Hot Country Songs with it.
-Although Lawson's label released her before she debuted her first album, she is currently performing and released 2 EPs in 2010.